Some people have a handful of high annual fee credit cards. Why? It’s all about the perks.

 Of course, card issuers hope the sign-up bonus will hook you into paying for the card for the long haul.
 That’s exactly what happened to Moses, who renewed his card after the first year.

 The same also happened to Ben Luthi, a freelance writer from Eagle Mountain, Utah.
-Luthi says he signed up for the AmEx Platinum Card around a year and a half ago for the 100,000-point welcome bonus.
+Luthi says he signed up for the AmEx Platinum Card around a year and a half ago for the high welcome bonus.
 He renewed the card last year after getting a feel for the perks, including the card’s airport lounge access benefit.

 “If you can get a huge sign-up bonus, that usually covers the annual fee for several years,” says Luthi.
 “But it’s still important to look at a card’s long-term worth.”